- Idea № 1. Make it clear

-Become your own ad agent if you don’t want to go unnoticed.
+Become your ad agent if you don’t want to go unnoticed.
 That’s one great advice from Keith Ferrazzi.
 Say goodbye to shyness and dare to stand out among your colleagues and friends.
-Create your own brand.
+Create your brand.
 Add value to everything you do and always do more, better and brighter.
-Constantly look for new ways to evolve, to perfect whatever it is you do.
-Write articles, write short notes, share it all with people around you — at work, at home and on the net.
+Continuously look for new ways to evolve, to perfect whatever it is you do.
+Write articles, write short notes, share it all with people around you — at work, at home, and on the net.
 If necessary establish a few contacts with journalists from your field.
-Dare to take part in conferences, give speeches or even organise your own conference.
+Dare to take part in conferences, give speeches or even organize your conference.

 Improve your appearance if necessary.
 According to numerous studies and researches we are mostly perceived based on how we look and not what we say.

-Keith Ferrazzi strongly states that no one succeeds on his own.
-If you meet a person who can become a good mentor for you, make every single effort possible to turn your interaction into a source of useful knowledge and experience.
+Keith Ferrazzi firmly states that no one succeeds on his own.
+If you meet a person, who can become a good mentor for you, make every single effort possible to turn your interaction into a source of useful knowledge and experience.
 Be respectful, listen, ask questions and be yourself.
 There’s no need to be subservient.

 I’d not recommend reading its full copy.
 Ideas sound quite vague.
 On the other hand, the book is somewhat well recognized for the topic of networking and might be worth reading in full to form your own opinion, huh?

 By the way, Keith Ferrazzi has a cool website.
 Especially compared to other authors’ whose books we reviewed:

 - The Lean Startup by E. Ries, summary & review